 Intestinal transplant has survival outcomes similar to other organ transplants, but it does carry a higher risk of infection and rejection.

 People who are not eligible for intestinal transplant include those with:

-Regardless of your prognosis or the severity of your disease, you will receive superb care at the UPMC Intestinal Rehabilitation and Transplantation Center.
+Regardless of your prognosis or the severity of your disease, you will receive superb care at the UPMC Gastrointestinal Rehabilitation and Transplant Program.

 Most people who receive this transplant have short gut syndrome or have had benign or malignant tumors.

 Short gut syndrome — also called short bowel syndrome — is a condition where part of the small intestine is missing.
 People with short gut syndrome cannot properly absorb nutrients.

 People with short gut syndrome have symptoms such as diarrhea or have trouble passing food through the digestive tract.
 Eventually, they are no longer able to eat solid food and end up on total parenteral nutrition (TPN).

 TPN requires long spells at home or in the hospital attached to an IV line.